Using Foam(ed) Plastics

 In addition to the “General Precautions,” the following safety guidelines should be used when sculpting foam:

-• Sculpting foam(ed) plastics may involve many different types of tools.
-Care must be taken when using sharp tools or those with moving parts to avoid injury.
+- Sculpting foam(ed) plastics may involve many different types of tools.
+Care must be taken when using sharp tools or moving parts to avoid injury.
 Be aware of others working in close proximity.

-• Wear appropriate PPE when necessary.
-Keep the work area clean by regular sweeping and disposal of dust and debris.
+- Wear appropriate PPE when necessary.
+Keep the work area clean by regularly sweeping and disposing of dust and debris.